kavia-common/academic-and-corporate-learning-platform-253137-253146/lms_frontend/README.md

    - Shows a non-blocking console warning
    - Displays a helpful message on auth pages
    - Treats protected routes as public to avoid blocking usage

+## Environment Variable Prefix (React)

+Create React App only exposes environment variables prefixed with `REACT_APP_`.
+This app reads:
+- REACT_APP_SUPABASE_URL and REACT_APP_SUPABASE_KEY
+- Falls back to SUPABASE_URL and SUPABASE_KEY if needed (a console warning will be shown)
+- After changing `.env`, you may need to restart `npm start` or your preview session for changes to take effect.

 ## Canonical LMS Schema (public schema)